google/mozc/docs/configurations.md

 ### Fixed composition mode per engine

 `composition_mode` specifies the composition mode every time the engine is enabled.
-This is useful to switch the composition mode by using Ibus hot keys.
+This is useful to switch the composition mode by using IBus hot keys.

 The available values are `DIRECT`, `HIRAGANA`, `FULL_KATAKANA`, `HALF_ASCII`, `FULL_ASCII`, `HALF_KATAKANA`, and `NONE`.
 `NONE` does not change the composition mode.

-`symbol` is a label to represent the engine used by Ibus.
+`symbol` is a label to represent the engine used by IBus.

 `composition_mode` and `symbol` are available in 2.28.4950 and later versions.